 - Seared each side for about 3-5 minutes without disturbing them.
 The meat will cook it’s way up the steak from the bottom.
 So once it has cooked 1/4 of the way up flip it to the other side.
 Then take it out of the pan when that side has cooked 1/4 of the way up but keep a very rare center.

 - Let it sit for a few minutes and it will cook a bit more.

 - See the pictures below for what they should look like in each step.

 Lemon Dijon sauce for tuna steaks

-Or make it thinner by adding a bit more cream or broth.
-When the tuna is done and has sit for a few minutes, you can serve them with the sauce on the side or poured over the seared tuna steaks.
+You can also make it thinner by adding a bit more cream or broth.
+When the tuna is done and has sat for a few minutes, you can serve them with the sauce on the side or drizzled over the seared tuna.

 - 1/2 teaspoon salt